 As with the movement restriction regulations (which have also been amended, my post on them also being updated accordingly), these Regulations do not address expressly the position of those with impaired decision-making capacity.

 Moreover, whilst it is clear that the wording of ‘reasonable excuse’ for purposes of Regulation 4 is not – importantly – limited to the position where it is a physical disability which prevents either putting on or wearing a mask, the concept of a reasonable excuse being ‘severe distress’ raises difficult questions about how this is to be flagged by the relevant person (or those supporting them) without this, itself, causing the individual themselves distress.
-It is unsurprising that the Explanatory Note indicates that the Government expects operators to use discretion and judgement, but they will be asked to make some difficult and sensitive decisions.
+It is unsurprising that the Explanatory Memorandum indicates that the Government expects operators to use discretion and judgement, but they will be asked to make some difficult and sensitive decisions.

-It seems to me that following the approach set down in our guidance note as to testing that in very many cases, it will be in the best interests of an individual with impaired decision-making to be supported to wear a mask, not just for the public health reasons outlined in the Explanatory Note, but also if, as expected, mask-wearing becomes the norm for almost all passengers, such that those not wearing them visibly stand out, and could in consequence attract negative attention.
+It seems to me that following the approach set down in our guidance note as to testing that in very many cases, it will be in the best interests of an individual with impaired decision-making to be supported to wear a mask, not just for the public health reasons outlined in the Explanatory Memorandum, but also if, as expected, mask-wearing becomes the norm for almost all passengers, such that those not wearing them visibly stand out, and could in consequence attract negative attention.
 However, there will remain difficult situations, and having the threat of criminal sanction hanging over both the individual and – potentially – a person supporting them (Regulation 6(2) making it an offence for a person to obstructs, without reasonable excuse, any person carrying out a function under these Regulations) reminds us that so-called easing of lockdown will continue to pose challenges for those working with individuals with impaired decision-making capacity.